-CTI and call control data (agent state, skill information, and call events) flow either from the CTI OS service (in the case of CAD) or from one or more of the CAD Base Services communicating directly with the CTI server (in the case of CAD-BE, CSD, and IPPA agents).
+CTI and call control data (agent state, skill information, and call events) flow either from the CTI OS service (in the case of CAD) or from one or more of the CAD Base Services communicating directly with the CTI server (in the case of CSD and CAD IPPA agents).

-Note that, in the case of the IP Phone Agent XML service, the CTI information exchanged applies only for agent state changes requested by the agent using the IPPA application and for skill information displayed on the phone.
-Call control messages are still exchanged between the phone and Unified CM.
+Note that, in the case of the IP Phone Agent XML service, the CTI information exchanged applies only for agent state changes requested by the agent using the CAD IPPA application and for skill information displayed on the phone.
+Call control messages are still exchanged between the phone and

 HTTP communication is performed between the SMC applet and the SMC servlet running on the CAD Base Services machine.
-HTTP is also the protocol used by the IPPA service and CAD-BE applet to communicate with the Browser and IP Phone Agent service.
+HTTP is also the protocol used by the CAD IPPA service to communicate with the Browser and IP Phone Agent service.

 The UDP/TCP traffic shown in the preceding figure represents the socket connections used to exchange messages between servers and clients, which includes the CORBA connections used by most of the clients to request services and information from the servers.